asyncmax/pshell/README.md

 ### options.env

-An object containing key-value pairs of environment variables, in addition to the default `process.env`.
+An object containing key-value pairs of environment variables to set, in addition to the default `process.env`.
 Each `env` object in context chain is merged together to form a combined object and that object is given to `shell.env()` function to construct a final raw object, combined with `process.env` for Node's underlying API.

 ```js
 var shell = require("pshell");